fiskaltrust/interface-doc/doc/appendix-at-rksv/reference-tables/reference-tables.md

 ## Reference Tables

-This chapter expands on the reference tables covered in chapter 6.10 of the General Part on page 50, with country specific information applicable to the Austrian market.
+This chapter expands on the reference tables covered in Chapter <!-- TODO: Chapter reference --> 6.10 of the General Part on page 5 <!-- TODO: page references -->0, with country specific information applicable to the Austrian market.

 ### Service Status: ftState

-The table below describes supported statuses for the ftState field in accordance with the Austrian law.
+The table <!-- TODO: table references --> below describes supported statuses for the ftState field in accordance with the Austrian law.
 These codes can be added through the logic operator "OR".

 The country specific code, is made of the country’s code value following the ISO-3166-1-ALPHA-2 standard, converted from ASCII into hex.
 For Austria (AT) this is `0x4154`, which results in `0x4154000000000000` as the value for the "ready" status.